 Mr Chien was born in Shanghai, China.
 He was raised in the United States where he was educated and has over 25 years of experience in Fortune 100 companies.
 He is now based in Sydney, Australia.
 Prior to joining the Group, Mr Chien held various leadership positions within ASF Group Limited, The Procter & Gamble Company, both in the United States and Singapore.
 He has extensive organisational experience across the Americas, Europe and Asia-Pacific.

-Mr Chien is currently a Non-Executive Director of ASF Group Limited, and an alternate director of Rey Resources Limited and ActivEX Limited.
+Mr Chien is currently a Non-Executive Director of ASF Group Limited.

 Min Yang, (Non-Executive Director, appointed 28 January 2014)